longyan97/EMEye_Tutorial/readme.md

 Note that most hardware models can be changed.
 For example, the USRP can be replaced by cheaper SDR devices such as RTL-SDR.
 If you have expertise in software-defined radio, feel free to try different sets of hardware equipment.

 **Software**:
-- Operating System: Ubuntu/macOS
+- Operating System: Ubuntu/macOS/Debian (Bookworm)
 - UHD 4.4.0.0 driver [provided by Ettus Research](https://files.ettus.com/manual/page_install.html)
 - libuhd-dev 4.4.0
-- openjdk-8-jdk
+- openjdk-8-jdk or OpenJDK 17.0.10
 - TempestSDR_EMEye in this repo.
 Compile it by running "make all JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/" (change the path to your own jdk path) in the the JavaGUI/ folder

 We suggest keeping the software models the same as ours.
 If you are compiling TempestSDR_EMEye with other software environments, you should read the instructions on the [TempestSDR](https://github.com/martinmarinov/TempestSDR) page.